dndworld/dndworld.github.io/character-building/cc-rules.md

 ==- Backgrounds

-Backgrounds from the following books:
+All backgrounds from the following books:
 - *Baldur's Gate*(except Faceless)
 - *Guildmaster's Guide to Ravnica*
 - *The Wild Beyond the Witchlight*